-- d.
-Reclamation is fully complete. - (2) Forfeiture.
-Financial assurance shall be forfeited if any of the following occur: - (a) A permit is revoked under Section 9.7.6(B) and the appeals process has been completed. - (b) An operator ceases mining operations and fails to reclaim the site in accordance with the reclamation plan. - (3) Cancellation.
-Financial assurance shall provide that it may not be canceled by the surety or other holder or issuer except after not less than a 90 day notice to Iron County in writing by registered or certified mail.
-Not less than 30 days prior to the expiration of the 90-day notice of cancellation, the operator shall deliver to Iron County a replacement proof of financial assurance.
-In the absence of this replacement financial assurance, all mining shall cease until the time it is delivered and in effect. - (4) Changing; Methods of Financial Assurance.
-The operator of a nonmetallic mining site may change from one method of financial assurance to another.
-This may not be done more than once a year unless required by an adjustment imposed pursuant to Section 9.7.5(A).
-The operator shall give Iron County at least 60 days notice prior to changing methods of financial assurance and may not actually change methods without the written approval of Iron County. - (5) Bankruptcy Notification.
-The operator of a nonmetallic mining site shall notify the regulatory authority by certified mail of the commencement of voluntary or involuntary proceeding under bankruptcy code, 11 US C, et seq., naming the operator as debtor, within 10 days of commencement of the proceeding. - (6) Adjustment of Financial Assurance.
-Financial assurance may be adjusted when required by Iron County.
-Iron County may notify the operator in writing that adjustment is necessary and the reasons for it.
-Iron County may adjust financial assurance based upon prevailing or projected interest or inflation rates, or the latest cost estimates for reclamation. - (7) Net Worth Test. - (a) Only an operator that meets the definition of "company" in s.
-289.41 (1)(b), Stats., may use the net worth method of providing financial assurance. - (b) The operator shall submit information to the regulatory authority in satisfaction of the net worth test requirements of s.
+- 1. Only an operator that meets the definition of "company" in s.
+289.41 (1) (b), Stats., may use the net worth method of providing financial assurance. - 2.
+The operator shall submit information to the regulatory authority in satisfaction of the net worth test requirements of s.
 289.41 (4), Stats.
 The criteria in secs.
-289.41 (6), (b), (d), (e), (f), (g), (h) and (i), Stats., shall apply. - (c) An operator using the net worth test to provide financial assurance for more than one mine shall use the total cost of compliance for all mines in determining the net worth to reclamation cost ratio in accordance with s.
-289.41 (6), Stats. - (d) Determinations under the net worth test shall be done in accordance with s.
-289.41 (5), Stats. - (e) In addition, the operator shall submit a legally binding commitment to faithfully perform all compliance and reclamation work at the mine site that is required under this chapter. - (G) Existing Mines.
-The operator of any nonmetallic mining that applies for an automatic reclamation permit in conformance with Section 9.7.5(M)(2) shall submit the proof of financial assurance required by Section 9.7.5(F)(1) no later than one (1) year after receipt of the automatic permit under Section 9.7.5(M)(2).
+289.41 (6) (b), (d), (e), (f), (g), (h) and (i), Stats., shall apply. - 3.
+An operator using the net worth test to provide financial assurance for more than one mine shall use the total cost of compliance for all mines in determining the net worth to reclamation cost ratio in accordance with s.
+289.41 (6), Stats. - 4.
+Determinations under the net worth test shall be done in accordance with s.
+289.41 (5), Stats. - 5.
+In addition, the operator shall submit a legally binding commitment to faithfully perform all compliance and reclamation work at the mine site that is required under this chapter. - (2) Private Nonmetallic Mines.
+The operator of any nonmetallic mining site that applies for a reclamation permit in conformance with sec.
+9.7.5(A) shall submit the proof of financial assurance required by sec.
+9.7.5(C)(1) as specified in the reclamation permit issued to it under this chapter. - (3) Public Nonmetallic Mining.

-- (H) New Mines.
-The operator of any nonmetallic mining site that applies for a reclamation permit in conformance with Section 9.7.5(D) shall submit the proof of financial assurance required by Section 9.7.5(F)(1) as specified in the reclamation permit issued to it under this Ordinance. - (I) Public Nonmetallic Mining.
 The financial assurance requirements of this section do not apply to nonmetallic mining conducted by the State of Wisconsin, a state agency, board, commission or department, or a municipality.

-(J) Public Notice and Right of Hearing.
+(D) Public Notice and Right of Hearing.